 It’s Time to Find Yourself Again!

 He created us to be that loving, strong, joy-filled, healthy, patient, wise, and FUN mom.
 Not the tired, cranky, stressed out, over-burdened, and burnt-out mom.

 The truth is, it’s the love I have for my family that causes me to give them all I have and all I am.
 And that’s OK as long as I don’t leave myself out of that love equation.

 As moms, we MUST love ourselves the way that God loves us.

 This means giving ourselves unconditional love AND grace… no matter how many times we fall short or miss the mark.

-We need balance between loving them and loving ourselves.
-Meeting their needs and meeting our own.
+We need balance between loving them and loving ourselves and meeting their needs and meeting our own.

 Does that sound like the definition of martyr to you?
 No, it sounds like the virtuous woman in the book of Proverbs whose price is far above rubies.